Sonny Gibbs

-Guy Gilbert Gibbs Jr. (born October 25, 1939) is a former American football quarterback in the National Football League for the Dallas Cowboys and Detroit Lions.
-He played college football at Texas Christian University.
+Guy Gilbert Gibbs Jr. (born October 25, 1939) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Dallas Cowboys and Detroit Lions.
+He played college football for the TCU Horned Frogs.

-Early years
+Early life

 Gibbs was a highly recruited athlete coming out of Graham High School.
 He accepted a football scholarship from Texas Christian University, to become part of the school's tradition at quarterback.
 In college, he was a highly publicized athlete, who was usually mentioned in pre-season All-American teams, but could never reach that type of success.

 As a sophomore, he shared the quarterback position with Donald George, recording 47 completions (second in the conference) out of 111 attempts (second in the conference) for 473 yards (fifth in the conference), 3 touchdowns (tied for fifth in the conference) and 9 interceptions.

 In 1961, as a junior he registered 71 completions (second in the conference) out of 137 attempts (led the conference) for 999 yards (led the conference), 6 touchdowns (tied for second in the conference) and 8 interceptions.
 He also played a key role in beating the #1 ranked University of Texas and received the Rogers Trophy as the team MVP at the end of the season.

 As a senior, he was the second leading passer in the conference with 89 completions out of 169 attempts for 1,013 passing yards, 9 touchdowns and 9 interceptions.
 He played in the East-West Shrine Game, the Hula Bowl and the Chicago College All-Star Game.
 As a three-year starter, he finished with 207 completions for 2,485 passing yards and 18 touchdowns.

 Professional career

 Dallas Cowboys

-With no first round draft choice in the 1962 NFL Draft, the Dallas Cowboys selected Gibbs in the second round (18th overall) with a future draft pick, which allowed the team to draft him before his college eligibility was over.
-He was also selected by the Denver Broncos in the 14th round (106th overall) of the 1962 AFL Draft.
+With no first round draft choice in the 1962 NFL draft, the Dallas Cowboys selected Gibbs in the second round (18th overall) with a future draft pick, which allowed the team to draft him before his college eligibility was over.
+He was also selected by the Denver Broncos in the 14th round (106th overall) of the 1962 AFL draft.

 In 1963, Gibbs entered the league as the tallest quarterback in NFL history (until 1991 when Dan McGwire broke the record).
 Being the third string quarterback, he wasn't activated for any game of the season.
 He also developed a close relationship with Don Meredith, where Gibbs tried to emulate his lifestyle.
 He was waived on September 3, 1964.